ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Movable-Robot-Model-with-URDF.rst

 There are two other kinds of joints that move around in space.
 Whereas the prismatic joint can only move along one dimension, a planar joint can move around in a plane, or two dimensions.
 Furthermore, a floating joint is unconstrained, and can move around in any of the three dimensions.
-These joints cannot be specified by just one number, and therefore aren’t included in this tutorial.
+These joints cannot be specified by just one number, and therefore aren't included in this tutorial.

 Specifying the Pose
 -------------------